 1. What are talent assessment tools, and how do they work?

-Talent assessment tools are digital software that evaluate a candidateβs skills, personality, and fit using tests to provide data-driven hiring insights.
+Talent assessment tools are software solutions that evaluate candidates' skills, cognitive abilities, personality, and job suitability to help recruiters make more informed hiring decisions.

 2. How do these talent assessment software help reduce bias in hiring?